christinschaetzle/DiaHClust/README.md

 We plan to submit the DiaHClust package to CRAN in order to make it available in R directly.
 Thus, the package follows the typical R-package structure.
 The R code itself can be found in the R-subdirectory of DiaHClust including sample calls of the R commands.
 For usage in R, use the source()-function to import the code stored in diahclust.R for now.
 In man, you'll find a bunch of help pages describing each individual function in more detail.
 Example data is stored in the data-subdirectory.

 More information can be found in Schätzle and Booth (2019) which will be published soon.
-We'll update the references to this paper accordingly.
+Please cite this paper when using DiaHClust for any publications, conferences, etc. We'll update the references to this paper accordingly.